EsraaSaid/fwd-egypt-myreads/README.md

-# Getting Started with Create React App
+# Book Tracking App

+A user can add/move/delete books among bookshelves.
+By far, book shelves supported are:
+* Currently Reading
+* Want to Read
+* Read
+## Motivation
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is implemented under Udacity Nanodegree partnership with FWD Egypt program.

 ## Environment
 * Node >=14.17.6